Hida-Mat\'ern Kernel: Experiments

 \subsection{Scalability of SSM representation}

-From a practical standpoint, one of the most useful implications that arises from the $N$-ple GP Markov characterization is the ability to quickly formulate a corresponding state space model amenable for inference.
-As a result, it is trivial to form appropriate state space models that can be used to recover exact GP inference over large datasets where naive GP regression would be impractical due to the cubic scaling of the computational complexity.
+From a practical standpoint, one of the most useful implications that arises from the $N$-ple GP Markov characterization is the ability to quickly formulate a corresponding state-space model amenable for inference.
+As a result, it is trivial to form appropriate state-space models that can be used to recover exact GP inference over large datasets where naive GP regression would be impractical due to the cubic scaling of the computational complexity.

-In this toy example, we consider 50,000 data points along a uniform grid generated by the sum of two Spectral Mixture kernels.~\cite{Wilson2013-ud} We compare posterior inference made with the SSM formulated using various \HM kernels, inducing points, KISS-GP~\cite{Wilson2015-ak}, and random Fourier features.